Memoization and checkpointing

 App equivalence

-However, Parsl does not traverse the call graph of the app function, so changes inside functions called by an app will not invalidate cached values.
+Changes inside the app, or by functions called by an app will not invalidate cached values.

 Invocation equivalence